rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 ### Repetitions and Data Collection

-In addition to warmup and median-based timing, the program runs five independent trials for each kernel and problem size.
-Running 5 trials creates small dataset that can later be aggregated (e.g., average and standard deviation) which gives error bars when plotting results.
+Each kernel and size is tested in 5 trials.
+This gives a small dataset that can be averaged and used to calculate standard deviation.
+Error bars are then added to plots.

-The results are stored as a .csv file, from which the speedup can be calucated using: $\frac{T_{scalar}}{T_{vectorized}}$
+Results are stored in a .csv file.
+Speedup is calculated as: $\frac{T_{scalar}}{T_{vectorized}}$

 ### Compilation